-Real Estate Finance and Investment Staff Contact: School Office S1 or S2 L3 CP20 Prerequisites: FINS5513 An evaluation of real estate financing, the mechanics of the mortgage market and the application of modern finance theory to the evaluation, selection and management of property investments.
+Real Estate Finance and Investment

+Staff Contact: School Office UOC6 HPW3 WKS14 S1 Prerequisite/s: FINS5513

+An evaluation of real estate financing, the mechanics of the mortgage market and the application of modern finance theory to the evaluation, selection and management of property investments.
 Topics include the role of regulation, taxation, government agencies, property trusts and the banking system in promoting real estate activity.
 An analysis of real estate price and yields, diversification aspects and use of property as an inflation hedge.
 An evaluation of leasing, type of tenancy, property options and property trusts.